Habitual residence: Comparison with domicile

-The law in specific jurisdictions
+In specific jurisdictions

 Canada

 The use of the term "habitual residence" in Canadian law stems from the Hague Convention on Private International Law.
 At common law, a person's habitual residence is a question of fact determined on a case by case basis.
-Canadian courts have not provided a clear definition on the term; however, the word “habitual” qualifying the term “residence” suggests that more than just physical presence is required to find someone to be a habitual residence of a place.
-Also required is “a minimum connection with some form of dwelling” and “a stay of some duration”.
+Canadian courts have not provided a clear definition on the term; however, the word "habitual" qualifying the term "residence" suggests that more than just physical presence is required to find someone to be a habitual residence of a place.
+Also required is "a minimum connection with some form of dwelling" and "a stay of some duration".
 Duration of time, while important as a factor to consider, is not determinative.
 Evidence of present intention to reside is also a factor to be considered.

 In Canadian legislation, residence is becoming more common as the primary personal connecting factor instead of domicile, following the lead of international conventions like the Hague Convention.
 Habitual residence specifically is also becoming more common in legislation as drafters use the term as the primary connecting factor.
 One example is in the Federal Divorce Act which uses a one year period of habitual residence as the basis for which a court in a province has a jurisdiction to hear and determine a divorce proceeding.